 Hires award-winning architects Giannone Petricone to design its soon-to-be Manulife Centre retail store

-Becomes the exclusive retailer for Retro Brand Black Label in Canada
+Becomes the first retailer to launch Retro Brand Black Label in Canada

 Moves from Yorkville Avenue to a state-of-the-art retail store in Manulife Centre

-Hires JULIET to update the company logo, packaging and visual identity
+Hires JULIET Creative to update the company logo, packaging and visual identity

 Creates the Yorkville Collectors Series with proceeds donated to Special Olympics Toronto